 If you live with other people, stay on your own in a room with a window you can open, if possible.

-Ask other people to go to the shop or pharmacy for you.
+Do not go outside.
 Only leave your house if you need urgent medical help, such as going to hospital.
+Ask other people to go to the shop or pharmacy for you.

 When to self-isolate